-Bulimia nervosa: Characterized by frequent episodes of binge eating following by frantic efforts to “purge” the calories just consumed.
-These purges can include forced vomiting, using laxatives, and over exercising.
+- Bulimia nervosa: Characterized by frequent episodes of binge eating followed by frantic efforts to “purge” the calories just consumed.
+These purges can include forced vomiting, using laxatives, and over-exercising.
 Unlike anorexics, those with bulimia typically maintain a normal weight, so it is difficult to tell by their appearance that they have an eating disorder.

-Binge eating disorder: Characterized by recurrent periods of eating large quantities of food very quickly.
-Those with binge eating disorder feel they cannot control their behavior during the binge.
+- Binge eating disorder: Characterized by recurrent periods of eating large quantities of food very quickly.
+Those with binge eating disorders feel they cannot control their behavior during the binge.
 They often feel guilty and ashamed of their behavior.
-It is similar to bulimia nervosa, but unlike bulimia, those with binge eating disorder do not regularly purge the calories they just consumed.
+It is similar to bulimia nervosa, but unlike bulimia, those with binge eating disorder do not purge the calories they just consumed.

 Media portrayals of women’s weight are not the sole cause of eating disorders.
 Studies show up to 80% of the risk for anorexia and bulimia is genetic.
 However, these media portrayals and societal expectations of proper women’s weight can trigger an eating disorder in women who are already genetically at risk for this mental illness.

 The media’s portrayal of women’s weight also leads women to damage their bodies with unhealthy nutritional and dietary practices.
 If you’re a healthy size 10 and your idol is an impossibly small size 2, what can you do to look like her?
 When women have a negative body image — particularly if they don’t like their body shape — they typically go on a diet.

 Women’s weight concerns, then, can cause excessive dieting and crash dieting.
 These unhealthy dietary practices don’t work and only lead to yo-yo dieting.
-That’s because significantly cutting calories lowers setpoint weight, making your problem worse in the long run.
+That’s because significantly cutting calories lowers the setpoint weight, making your problem worse in the long run.